-Agarat strives to consistently deliver superior risk-adjusted investment returns by combining our collective industry expertise and relationships with investment discipline, core values and a commitment to excellence.
+AQARAT strives to consistently deliver superior risk-adjusted investment returns by combining its collective industry expertise and relationships with investment discipline, core values and a commitment to excellence.

 Our mission is to provide leadership that results in successful real estate ventures, prosperous commercial properties, thriving residential communities, and to create a rewarding work environment for our employees.
-We aim to create long-term sustainable value for our investors through strategic asset growth, increased profitability and the capture of value added opportunities.
+We aim to create long-term sustainable value for our investors through strategic asset growth, increased profitability and the capitalization of value added opportunities.

-Our stakeholders include our employees, owners, business partners, residents, vendors and suppliers, as well as government agencies, regulators and lenders.
-The interests, goals, and objectives of all stakeholders are important to the success of our company, both individually and collectively.
+The interests, goals and objectives of our stakeholders, which include our employees, owners, business partners, residents, vendors and suppliers, government agencies, regulators and lenders, are detrimental to the success of our company, both individually and collectively.

-Agarat conducts its affairs with integrity, vision, and consideration.
-We listen to the goals of our stakeholders and align our resources to surpass these goals.
-We are committed to developing employees and creating teams that surpass industry standards by creating an environment that empowers our team and rewards innovation.
+Thus, AQARAT ensures that all parties objectives are aligned with our own and all resources are used to achieve and surpass these objectives.

+AQARAT is committed to developing its employees and creating teams that surpass industry standards by providing an environment that empowers our team and rewards innovation.